-Patients who are suffering from morbid obesity and who are candidates for procedures such as the LAP-BAND® System may be eligible for laparoscopic sleeve gastrectomy (LSG).
-Also known as laparoscopic sleeve gastric resection or gastric sleeve surgery, LSG is designed to remove a large portion of the stomach and limit food intake.
+Laparoscopic gastric sleeve surgery, also known as laparoscopic sleeve gastrectomy (LSG), is a bariatric procedure designed to remove a large portion of the stomach and limit food intake.
+Patients who are suffering from morbid obesity and are candidates for procedures such as the LAP-BAND® system may be eligible for gastric sleeve surgery.
 The procedure allows patients to have an earlier feeling of fullness after eating, leading to significant weight loss.
-LSG is not a reversible procedure like adjustable gastric banding options.
+Gastric sleeve surgery is not a reversible procedure like adjustable gastric banding options.
 The procedure was first performed on patients who weigh 500 pounds or more as a stage prior to gastric bypass or duodenal switch procedures.
-Its success in weight loss level has lead to its emergence as a primary operation on its own.
+Its success in weight loss has led to its emergence as a primary operation on its own.

-Please contact Suburban Surgical Care Specialists/Kane center to schedule a consultation for laparoscopic sleeve gastrectomy from our Chicago, Illinois-area bariatric surgeons.
+Please contact Suburban Surgical Care Specialists/Kane Center to schedule a consultation for laparoscopic gastric sleeve surgery from our Chicago bariatric surgeons.

 Dr Kane saved my life.
 Because of him I am now down to 380 pounds.
 Thank you Dr Kane for all the great things you do. – Christopher S.

 Since gastric sleeve surgery is performed laparoscopically, with tiny instruments and small incisions, the procedure is typically completed more quickly and results in a more rapid recovery when compared with more traditional surgical techniques.
-Our bariatric surgeon will make five or six incisions in the abdominal region, through which he will permanently remove about 70-80 percent of the stomach using a stapling device.
-However, most people who qualify for laparoscopic surgery may also eligible for Single Incision Laparoscopic Surgery (SILS), which involves only one incision, typically through the navel, typically offering a better cosmetic option with less scarring and less recovery time.
-Candidates for Single Incision Laparoscopic Surgery are determined by Body Mass Index (BMI) and height.
+Your bariatric surgeon will make five or six incisions in the abdominal region, through which he will permanently remove about 70-80 percent of the stomach using a stapling device.

-The laparoscopic sleeve gastric resection procedure (vertical sleeve gastrectomy) is performed under general anesthesia.
+The laparoscopic gastric sleeve procedure is performed under general anesthesia.

-Some pain and discomfort can be expected after LSG surgery; however, this is typically rather mild – owing to the use of the laparoscopic surgical technique – and can be managed with medication.
+Some pain and discomfort can be expected after gastric sleeve surgery; however, this is typically rather mild – owing to the use of the laparoscopic surgical technique – and can be managed with medication.
 Most patients can resume normal daily activities after one week.
+A special diet will need to be followed for the first several weeks to ensure your comfort and safety as your body recovers.
 Our bariatric surgery team will also schedule routine follow-up appointments with you to monitor your progress, ensure that you are healing properly, and help you adjust to your new dietary habits.

 At Suburban Surgical Care Specialists/Kane Center, we want to make sure that you are losing weight safely and effectively.
 We have established a comprehensive aftercare program that is designed to assist you as you take further steps on the road to better health.
 Please feel free to attend one of our bariatric surgery seminars, or ask about our support groups.
 Fighting morbid obesity is a challenging, life-altering task, and our team is here to help you every step of the way.